abdul0214/logistic-regression/README.md

 computationally cumbersome Multiclass Logistic Regression techniques for K class classification such as the one implemented by MATLAB as mnrfit() in Statistics and Machine Learning Toolbox™.

-For testing purposes we used a dataset from UCI [1] data sets repository.
+For testing purposes we used a dataset from UCI [1]data sets repository.
 The data set is described in detail in the report.

-Detailed formulation of the classification based on KBinary Logistic Classifiers is provided.
+Detailed formulation of the classification based on K Binary Logistic Classifiers is provided.
 The developed method can be downloaded as a MATLAB toolbox

+The reported toolbox (developed package) performs up to 60 times faster with a slight-trade-off in accuracy.